robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 # Hashing
 The key idea of hashing is to represent a large object (be it a key, string, or substring) by a single number.

+Its often the best data structure to maintain a dictionary.

 A **hash function** is a mathematical function that maps keys to integers.